MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-e-invoices.md

 This topic describes how to set up and work with the functionality for creating and sending sales invoices and project invoices in an electronic format (FatturaPA).

-Version 1.2 of FatturaPA electronic invoices can be used for all types of businesses.
+Starting from version 1.2 of FatturaPA, electronic invoices can be used for all types of businesses.
 These businesses include public administrations, private companies, and professionals.

-> [!NOTE]
+## Prerequisites

-> The primary address of the legal entity must be in Italy.
+- The primary address of the legal entity must be in Italy.

 This topic contains the following information: